This guide describes how to add Solana's native token SOL to your cryptocurrency exchange.

 This setup enables you:

-- to have a trusted gateway to the Solana mainnet-beta cluster to get data and submit withdrawal transactions
+- to have a self-administered gateway to the Solana mainnet-beta cluster to get data and submit withdrawal transactions

 - to have full control over how much historical block data is retained

 - to maintain your service availability even if one node fails

 Solana nodes demand relatively high computing power to handle our fast blocks and high TPS.
 For specific requirements, please see hardware recommendations.

 - Install the Solana command-line tool suite